20 Pie Crusts for the Freezer

 My Bosch bowl just holds all the dough.

-First, I add the Butter-flavored Crisco first and use the dough hook.
+First, I add the Butter-flavored Crisco and use the dough hook.

 Then while blending the Crisco, I add the salt.